chaunceygardiner/weewx-nws/README.md

 Copyright (C)2020-2022 by John A Kline (john@johnkline.com)

 **THIS PLUGIN REQUIRES PYTHON 3 AND WEEWX 4**

 **If you are updating from versions 1.13.1 or less, you MUST delete the nws database (nws.sdb) before restarting weewx.
-This is because the database schema has changed.***
+This is because the database schema has changed.
+If you don't do this, nws won't work and the following statement will be in the weewx log:
+  ERROR user.nws: You must delete the nws.sdb database and restart weewx.
+It contains an old schema!
+  Note: there will also be other nws errors in the log. ***

 # Installation Instructions